 In an interview with the library's namesake, Anne Gibson, opens a new window, Mary said, "Opening a new library is exhilarating.
 Southeast residents have been waiting a long time for a library.
 I am happy and excited that the community can finally begin to use their new library.
 I feel fortunate that I will be there when it happens.”

 The 8,000-9,000 square foot W. Anne Gibson-Esmond Station Library, designed by BWS Architects, opens a new window, features a meeting room that opens to the outdoors and movable shelving and furniture to create flexible spaces that can be adjusted to meet the needs of customers.
 Furnishings promote community gathering and provide a sense of neighborhood living.
 Connected by trailhead to the Esmond Station Regional Park, the building is within walking distance of Empire High School and Esmond Station K-8.

-The Library features an outdoor sculpture by Troy Nieman.
+The Library features an outdoor sculpture by Troy Neiman.
 It is made of intricately-cut steel and honors Vail-area culture and history.
 The funding for the sculpture was made possible by the Pima County Public Art Program, opens a new window, which sets aside one percent of the cost of capital improvement projects for public art.

 Follow the W. Anne Gibson-Esmond Station Library on Facebook, opens a new window!

 All photos courtesy of BWS Architects and Thomas Reich, Photographer.